-• Counseling to eat a MED pattern compared to minimal advice to consume a low-fat dietary pattern in free-living middle-aged or older adults (with type 2 diabetes mellitus or at least 3 CVD risk factors) reduced BP by 6-7/2-3 mm Hg.
+ES1.
+Counseling to eat a MED pattern, as compared with minimal advice to consume a low-fat dietary pattern, in free-living middle-aged or older adults (with type 2 diabetes or at least 3 CVD risk factors) reduced BP by 6-7/2-3 mm Hg.
 In an observational study of healthy younger adults, adherence to a MED pattern was associated with lower BP (2-3/1-2 mm Hg).